nicolasdao/userin/README.md

 const services = require('../services')

 /**
- * Gets the user ID and optionnaly its associated client_ids if the 'openid' mode must be supported.
+ * Gets the user ID and optionnaly its associated client_ids if the 'openid' is supported.
  * If the username does not exist, a null value must be returned.
 However, the 'password' is optional.
  * If the 'password' is provided, it must be verified.
 If the verification fails, an error of type
  * InvalidCredentialsError must be thrown (const { error:{ InvalidCredentialsError } } = require('userin'))